ete-git/FNF-custom-pause-menu/README.md

 # Custom Pause Menu for Psych Engine

-A custom pause menu made for Psych Engine using Lua scripting.
+I made a custom pause menu for Psych Engine using Lua scripting as a personal hobby.
-You can easily add it to your own FNF mod.
+You can also apply this to your own FNF mod.